fabricjs/fabricjs.com/posts/demos/_posts/2020-2-15-custom-control-render.md

 We create a new control and we add it to the object.
-To create a control we use `new fabric.Control(options)` In this case we want the corner to be near the top right classic control, so we give it a position of x of 0.5 that is the extreme right of the bounding box of the object.
+To create a control we use `new fabric.Control(options)` In this case we want the corner to be near the top right classic control, so we give it a position of x of 0.5 which is the extreme right of the bounding box of the object.
 Same for y at -0.5.
 We do not want it to overlap with the current top right corner, so we add an `offsetY` with a positive number that will make it render a bit more down.

 We want our control to render an icon rather than a fabric supported circle or square.